lextm/blog/_posts/2017/2017-9-6-a-strange-peer-certificate-cannot-be-authenticated-issue.md

 ---
+description: This post is about a strange issue when using .NET Core related to time synchronization.
+excerpt_separator: <!--more-->
 layout: post
-title: "A Strange 'Peer Certificate Cannot Be Authenticated' Issue"
-description: This post is about a strange issue when using .NET Core related to time synchronization.
-tags: Linux .NET
 permalink: /a-strange-peer-certificate-cannot-be-authenticated-issue-a7f47193699
-excerpt_separator: <!--more-->
+tags: .net linux mono
+title: A Strange 'Peer Certificate Cannot Be Authenticated' Issue
 ---
 I built a Debian machine a while ago to test out MonoDevelop, and now I am trying to test .NET Core on it.
 But such an exception happened.
 <!--more-->